wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 ## CloudWatch Integration

 The Wavefront CloudWatch integration retrieves AWS metric and dimension data from AWS services using the AWS CloudWatch API.
-The complete list of metrics and dimensions that can be retrieved from AWS CloudWatch is available at <a href="http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html">Amazon CloudWatch Metrics and Dimensions Reference</a>.
-In addition, you can publish <a href="http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html">custom AWS metrics</a> that are also ingested by the Wavefront CloudWatch integration.
+The complete list of metrics and dimensions that can be retrieved from AWS CloudWatch is available at [Amazon CloudWatch Metrics and Dimensions Reference](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html).
+In addition, you can publish [custom AWS metrics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) that are also ingested by the Wavefront CloudWatch integration.

 <a name="whitelist"></a>